“Let us be kind to one another, for most of us are fighting a hard battle.” ~Ian MacLaren

 Before I could finish my sentence he reached out and pulled me into a sweet bear hug, and gently rocking, began to pray:

 Mark’s son was a married man in his early 40’s with children.
 He died of a drug overdose.
 Apparently he wasn’t taking the drugs the professionals had prescribed for him, and was secretly self-medicating with the one that killed him.

 Mark and I agreed that as parents, our pain did not begin the day our sons died.
 But we knew that as long as they were alive, there was always hope.
 I told him how glad I was that we met and thanked him for the prayer.
 I also jokingly admitted my irritation with his initial approach.
 We laughed and hugged one last time.

 Although I couldn’t help but feeling anxious about going to the funeral home, I left the store with another very clear reminder that no matter how hard I try to convince myself otherwise, I am not alone.

-Postscript: It's now been almost three and a half years since Nick passed.
+Postscript: It's now been almost four years since Nick passed.
 After several more of these types of experiences, (they continue to this day), and much study and exploration on my part, I now know that this incident was among the first group of signs my son Nick would send me.
 He is not lost to me.
 He is very present in my life and the lives of those he loves.